carpentries-incubator/python-testing/03a-dbc.md

 > ## Learning Objectives {.objectives}
 >
 > *   Design by Contract is a way of using Assertions for _interface specification_.
-> *   Pre-conditions are promises a you agree to obey when calling a function.
+> *   Pre-conditions are promises you agree to obey when calling a function.
 > *   Post-conditions are promises a function agrees to obey when returning to you.

-In [Design by Contract](https://en.wikipedia.org/wiki/Design_by_contract), the interaction between an application and a library is treated as being governed by a *contract*.
+In [Design by Contract](https://en.wikipedia.org/wiki/Design_by_contract), the interaction between an you or an application and a library is treated as being governed by a *contract*.
 A contract typically involves three different types of requirements.

 * Pre-conditions: Things that must be true before calling the function.
 * Post-conditions: Things that are guaranteed to be true after the function returns.
-* Invariant-conditions: Things that are guaranteed not to change during the function's execution
+* Invariant-conditions: Things that are guaranteed not to change during the function's execution.

 **Note**: In Python contracts, only pre- and post-conditions are handled.